Reform UK: Funding and structure

 In its early days, the Brexit Party officially had three members, who were Farage, Tracey Knowles and Mehrtash A'Zami.
 The party opted for signing up registered supporters rather than members.
 The party structure was criticised for not providing the party's over 115,000 paying registered supporters with any voting power to influence party policy; Farage retained a high level of control over decision-making, including hand-picking candidates himself.
 Since 2021, the party has options to become a member, rather than a supporter.

 Initially the Reform UK party was a limited company (the Reform UK Party Limited) with fifteen shares.
 Farage owned 53% of the shares in the company, giving him a controlling majority.
 The other shareholders were Tice, who holds about a third, and Chief Executive Paul Oakden and Party Treasurer Mehrtash A'Zami who each held less than seven percent.
 In August 2024 Paul Oakden was removed and Farage took over his shares, giving him 60% ownership.
 As of 2025, ownership of the party was transferred from Farage to a new business legally constituted as Reform 2025 Limited, a company limited by guarantee, replacing the original company which was controlled by Farage as majority shareholder.
-The directors and guarantors of the new company are Farage and Ziauddin Yusuf, who will effectively control the new company.
+The directors and guarantors of the new company are Farage and Zia Yusuf, who will effectively control the new company.
 The business's filing stated that it had no "person with significant control".

-Farage has said the party would largely be funded by small donations and that they raised "£750,000 in donations online, all in small sums of less than £500" in their first ten days.
+In 2019 Farage said the party would largely be funded by small donations and that they raised "£750,000 in donations online, all in small sums of less than £500" in their first ten days.
 The party also accepts large donations.
 He further said that the party would not be taking money from the key former UKIP funder Arron Banks.
 Farage personally faced questions during the 2019 electoral campaign after Channel 4 News revealed undeclared travel and accommodation benefits provided by Banks before Farage joined the Brexit Party, and on 21 May 2019 the European Parliament formally opened an investigation.
 In response to the reporting, the Brexit Party banned Channel 4 News from its events.